Doctor insights on:

 - Removing a thyroid gland

-- Can a goiter grow back after being removed?
+- Can adenoids grow back after removal?

 - Graves disease after thyroidectomy